shekodn/bastion-poc/README.md

 After a couple of minutes you should see 2 IPs.
 If so, we are golden ;)

-###### If you want to debug or see what happened go to the respective CloudFormation stack in the AWS console.
+*Note: If you want to debug or see what happened go to the respective CloudFormation stack in the AWS console.*

 ### Config your ssh config file